-I. Job Skills - More a list of pointers than anything else.
-You should:

-1. Really understand the intestacy chart: Appendix Ap.
-2. Make sure you have all necessary documentation and information by counsel for the Applicant.
-The Applicant must bear the burden of proof - let them do the heavy lifting.
+- I. Job Skills - More a list of pointers than anything else: - 1.
+Really understand the intestacy chart: Appendix Aq. - 2.
+Make sure you have all necessary documentation and information by counsel for the Applicant.
+The Applicant must bear the burden of proof let them do the heavy lifting. - 3.
+Feeling a lack of cooperation?
+Get a feeling they are

-3. Feeling a lack of cooperation?
-Get a feeling they are hiding something?
-Ask for a conference with the court and all other counsel or consider the tactics listed under "Actively Contesting the Application," supra.

-4. Don't contest something just because you are unsure as to how to proceed.
-ASK.

-5. Be professionally skeptical.
-As President Reagan

-quoted to Gorbachev during the U.S.-Russia disarmament talks in the 1980s: "Doveryay, no proveryay" (Trust, but verify).

-8. See through prejudice and ignorance of the law.
+- hiding something?
+Ask for a conference with the court and all other counsel or consider the tactics listed under "Actively Contesting the Application," supra. - 4.
+If you are unsure as to how to proceed: ASK. - 5.
+Be professionally skeptical.
+As President Reagan quoted to Gorbachev during the U.S.-Russia disarmament talks in the 1980s: "Doveryay, no proveryay" (Trust, but verify). - 6.
+See through prejudice and ignorance of the law.
 People are often defensive about embarrassing family situations or lifestyles.
 Family members may emotionally "write off" the children of a deceased "black sheep" with the rationalization "We were never close to them."
 Adopted-out children born out of wedlock are sometimes 'conveniently' forgotten.